TiddoLangerak/webpack-fail-plugin/README.md

-This plugin will make webpack return status code 1 when it has errors in single-run mode.
+Webpack plugin that will make the process return status code 1 when it finishes with errors in single-run mode.

 ## Install
 `npm install webpack-fail-plugin`